 - WSU Tech announces plans to move its Southside Center to East Harry, joining Shocker Studios and WSU South at that facility.

-- Wonder, an independent experiential learning school, announces plans to open in fall.
+- Wonder, an independent experiential learning school, open in fall.

-- WSU Bookstore to open location in Braeburn Square development.
+- WSU Bookstore opens a satellite location in Braeburn Square development.

-- National Institute for Aviation Research Crash Dynamics Lab to break ground.
+- National Institute for Aviation Research Crash Dynamics Lab breaks ground.

-- New residence hall near The Flats at WSU to break ground.
+- The Suites at WSU, a new residence hall near The Flats at WSU, breaks ground.